Things To Do In Caye Caulker, Belize

 There are also many charter companies to choose from, which can get a little pricey, but if you’re more of a do-it yourself type, you can fish off the pier.
 Just go to a local fishing shop, rent a rod and buy some bait!

-You do need a licenses to go fishing in Belize though.
+You do need a license to go fishing in Belize though.
 Usually your hotel or local fishing shop can help you get one easily.

 Go sailing for a day!
 Sailing is a great way to see islands from a far, go swimming in the ocean and even see some marine life.
 It’s also a great way to get a tan too.